Josef-Friedrich/Hue-shell/doc/huescene-breath.md

 ########################################################################

 ```
-'hue-breath' fades the lights smoothly up and down, so it seems that they were
+'huescene-breath' fades the lights smoothly up and down, so it seems that they were
 breathing.

-Usage: hue-breath <option>
+Usage: huescene-breath <option>

 Options:
     -l, --lights            Lights to use (comma seperated numbers, e. g.: